'Access Hollywood' tape won't be played during Donald Trump's secret criminal trial, judge says - ExBulletin

 'Access Hollywood' tape won't be played during Donald Trump's secret criminal trial, judge says

-NEW YORK (AP) The infamous Access the Hollywood video in which Donald Trump bragged about sexually assaulting women without asking permission will not be shown to jurors at former president's ceremony secret criminal triala New York judge ruled Monday.
+NEW YORK The infamous Access Hollywood video in which Donald Trump bragged about sexually assaulting women without asking permission will not be shown to jurors in the former president's secret criminal trial, a New York judge ruled Monday.
+York.

-Judge Juan M. Merchan said Manhattan prosecutors could still question witnesses about the recording, which was made public during the final weeks of Trump's 2016 White House campaign.
-But the judge said there was no need for the recording itself to be entered into evidence or played for the jury.”
+Judge Juan M. Merchan said prosecutors could still question witnesses about the recording, which was made public during the final weeks of the Trump campaign in the White House in 2016.
+But it is not necessary for the recording itself to be introduced into evidence or played for the jury, the judge said.

-Merchan issued his rulings on the Access Hollywood tape and other issues even after deciding last Friday to postpone the trial until at least mid-April for facing a last-minute evidence release which Trump's lawyers said hampered their ability to prepare their defense.
+Merchan issued rulings on the Access Hollywood tape and other issues even after deciding last Friday to postpone the trial until at least mid-April to deal with a last-minute leak of evidence that he said Trump's lawyers, had hampered their ability to prepare their defense.

 Merchan scheduled a hearing for March 25, the original start date of the trial, to resolve that issue.

-Trump's lawyers have complained that they only recently received more than 100,000 pages of documents from a previous federal investigation into the affair that put former Trump lawyer and fixer Michael Cohen behind bars .
+Trump's lawyers have complained that they only recently received more than 100,000 pages of documents from a previous federal investigation into the matter.
 They asked for a three-month delay and for the case to be dismissed.

-Cohen paid pornographic actor Stormy Daniels $130,000 and arranged for the film to be shot. publisher of the National Enquirer supermarket tabloid pay former Playboy model Karen McDougal $150,000 to silence their claims that they had extramarital affairs with Trump years earlier.
-Trump's company later reimbursed Cohen and recorded the payments as legal fees for him, prosecutors said.

-Asset pleaded not guilty last year at 34 counts falsification of commercial documents.
-His lawyers argue that the payments to Cohen were legitimate legal fees and not part of any cover-up.
-Trump says he did not have any of the alleged sexual encounters.
+Trump pleaded not guilty last year to 34 counts of falsifying business records and denied having a sexual relationship with Daniels.
+His lawyers say the payments to Cohen were legitimate legal fees and were not part of any cover-up.

-Cohen pleaded guilty in 2018 to federal campaign finance violations involving secret payments, as well as other unrelated crimes, and spent about a year in prison before being released to home confinement due to the COVID-19 pandemic.
-Trump has not been charged in the federal investigation.

-In other rulings Monday, Merchan rejected a defense attempt to bar Cohen, Daniels and McDougal from testifying as key prosecution witnesses in the Manhattan district attorney's case.
-However, he ruled that McDougal could not testify about the underlying details of his alleged affair unless prosecutors could prove to him that the information was relevant.
+In other rulings Monday, Merchan rejected a defense attempt to bar Cohen, Daniels and other key prosecution witnesses from testifying.

-Merchan also again rejected the defense's request to bar prosecutors from arguing that Trump sought to improperly influence the 2016 election or that the National Enquirer helped suppress negative stories about him in a practice known as the name “catch and kill”.
+He also again rejected the defense's request to bar prosecutors from arguing that Trump sought to improperly influence the 2016 election with the alleged silence scheme or that the National Enquirer supermarket tabloid helped suppress the stories. negative about him in a practice known as wrestling. and kill.

-Merchan did not comment on the prosecution's request to impose a silence that would prevent Trump from making public statements about jurors, witnesses and others involved in the case.
-The judge said he would make a separate ruling on the defense's request to delay the hearing. secret trial indefinitely until the Supreme Court rules on the presidential immunity claims raised by Trump in his election interference case in Washington, DC.

 Prosecutors say the release of the Access Hollywood footage in 2005, followed by a wave of women accusing Trump of sexual assault, accelerated his efforts to keep negative stories out of the press, leading to a secret deal with Daniels.